 An interviewer who experienced a problem while working a case during data collection could alert the project team in one of two ways.
-One method was to fill out a hard copy problem sheet for the case.
-Problem sheets from all the TRCs were sent to a single staff member who distributed them to the appropriate department or project staff person.
+One method was to fill out an electronic problem sheet for the case.
+Problem sheets from all the TRCs were transmitted to a single staff member who distributed them via Westat's corporate intranet to the appropriate department or project staff person.
 Data preparation staff often used these problem sheets as a guide to review cases and to make certain that any required updates were made accurately.
-Problem sheets were also made available to interviewers for completion over Westat's corporate intranet.
-In such cases an actual hard-copy form was not necessary as the web form was reviewed on processed on-line.
+An actual hard-copy form was not necessary as the web form was reviewed on processed on-line.